guirgouveia/guirgouveia/docs/faq.md

 # FAQ

-## 1. **How many years of experience do you have in DevOps role?
+## 1. **What makes you the perfect candidate for a Senior DevOps Engineer role?
 Can you please describe the various activities you were involved extensively as part of the role?**

     My six years of DevOps engagement have equipped me with a skill set that I believe matches the role's expectations.
 I have extensive experience in automating cloud infrastructure across Azure and AWS, as well as managing Kubernetes clusters and workloads.
 My work in setting up CI/CD pipelines and implementing GitOps strategies has been driven by a commitment to creating reliable and sustainable systems.